GuanhuaWang/Benefault/README.md

 * GroupByKey with Checkpointing
 * DecisionTree with periodic Checkpointing
 * We now design schemes for evaluate best gain we can get using Benefault
+* find sweet spot for whether kill or preempt